jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 Lets move the enemy towards the player.
 First, we need three variables:

-Inisde the Movement_variables region, create a **float variable named *moveSpeed*.** This variable will let us control the movement speed of the enemy.
-Make it pubilc so that we can adjust the enemy's speed in the unity inspector.
+Inisde the Movement_variables region, create a **float variable named `moveSpeed`*.** This variable will let us control the movement speed of the enemy.
+Make it public so that we can adjust the enemy's speed in the unity inspector.

-Below Movement_variables, create a new region named *Physics_componenets* and **add a RigidBody 2D variable named EnemyRB** to it.
+Below Movement_variables, create a new region named *Physics_componenets* and **add a RigidBody 2D variable named `EnemyRB`** to it.
 This way we can manipulate the enemy's rigidbody for movement.

-The enemy will be moving towards the enemy, so it needs to know the location of the player game object. **Under a new Targeting_variables region, create a Transform variable named player.** Make this public or protected (protected means scripts of children game objects have access).
+The enemy will be moving towards the enemy, so it needs to know the location of the player game object. **Under a new Targeting_variables region, create a Transform variable named `player``.** Make this public or protected (protected means scripts of children game objects have access).

 In the awake() function, set the rb variable to the RigidBody 2D component attached to the enemy game object by using *GetComponent<>()* (fig 2.4).